Quick Navigation

 The reality is that existing autorouting and autoplacement tools have fundamental limitations that prevent them from delivering production-ready results.
 Rather than just critiquing existing solutions, we decided to build our own automation technology specifically designed for embedded hardware applications.
 But the question remains: Is it actually any good?

-We have divided this article into sections covering our automation flow, inputs required, placement results, and routing results.
+We have divided this article into sections covering Altium automation flow, inputs required, placement results, and routing results.

 Here's how our Altium automation process works from start to finish: